pateketrueke/yrv/README.md

 <Link on:click={() => navigateTo('/')}>Back to home</Link>
 ```

-> Active links will gain the `[aria-current]` attribute, no other classes/attributes are set.
+> Active _links_ will gain the `[aria-current]` attribute, and `[disabled]` if they're buttons.

+## What are fallbacks?

+Normally, you would like to declare a catch-all route, the **Not found** handler.

+Using the `fallback` attribute on any given route to mount only if no other route matches or when an **Error** is thrown during the router's lifecycle.

+> Only a fallback-route is allowed per Router instance, also they'll be tried last.

 ## Public API